 Then fold the strips in half lengthwise with right sides together if your fabric has a right side.
 Clip with sewing clips along the edge to hold them in place.

-Now sew along the long, open edge on your sewing machine with a 1/4″ seam allowance.
+Now on this diy hanging planter sewing tutorial, sew along the long, open edge on your sewing machine with a 1/4″ seam allowance.

 Repeat for both fabric strips.
 Then turn each strip right side out.